WingsDao/wings-light-bridge/README.md

 ---

-After this step you can start your forecasting and than crowdsale.
+After this step you can start your forecasting.

+When the forecasting finish you have 45 days to start your crowdsale.

+Start crowdsale.

+When the crowdsale is about to end come back to this tutorial to complete next steps.

 ---